dxatscale/sfpowerscripts/decision records/deployments/002-enable-compile-on-deploy.md

 ## Decision

 - After monitoring multiple runs, it was found that `enableCompileOnDeploy` didn't really solve the code coverage issues.
-So this functionality will be currently dropped from being implemented / alpha builds.

-- It still makes sense to install packages using ```apexCompile==all```, this will be made as the default option in a newer release, with ability to go back to the older mode using an environment variable.
+So this functionality  doesnt immediately provide  any value other than making it deployments slower.
+It will be left to the user to determine the course of action, users could enable this setting through a scratch org definition or by making the change in sandbox through UI. sfpowerscripts will provide an option to install unlocked packages with ```apexCompile==all``` on specific orgs (as defined ) in release definition